johann-solo/oliveandmango.github.io/site/content/blog/2020-02-21-lemon-bundt-cake.md

 </br>
 </br>

 This cake is made with freshly squeezed lemon juice and lemon zest for maximum lemon flavours in it.
 It’s a cake for all ocassion and especially during citrus season when the lemons are extra fresh and in abundance!
-It requires super basic pantry staples making it so simple to make and you can use what we shape bundt pan you would like.
+It requires super basic pantry staples making it so simple to make and you can use whatever shape bundt pan you would like.
 Just make sure you grease your pan well - with butter or even baking spray - I mean every nook and cranny and your cake will come out of the pan flawlessly.
 Hope you love this one just as much as I do!
 </br>
 </br>